 I used Lightest Philadelphia cream cheese in this recipe.

 - I used Lightest Philadelphia cream cheese in this recipe.
-If you use Philadelphia light cream cheese this will add an additional 3 SmartPoint to the whole recipe.
+If you use Philadelphia light cream cheese this may add additional Points to the whole recipe.

 - myWW Blue plan - 6 SmartPoints per serving

 - myWW Green plan - 6 SmartPoints per serving

 - myWW Purple plan - 6 SmartPoints per serving

 - Freestyle plan - 6 SmartPoints per serving

 - 2 cups extra lean mince / ground beef (450g)